Axway/open-banking-docs/content/en/docs/Overview/solution.md

 A detailed view of developer interaction and API usage is vital to your success as an open banking platform.

-Axway Open Banking provides detailed analytics through an ELK (Elasticsearch, Kibana and Logstash) implementation.
+Amplify Open Banking provides detailed analytics through an ELK (Elasticsearch, Kibana and Logstash) implementation.
 This also powers the Metrics API, one of the mandatory APIs for organizations implementing Phase 1 of the Brazil Open Banking standards.

 Customers are free to use their own analytics solutions and plug-in to the log streams provided by the solution.